saucelabs/sauce-docs/docs/api-testing/on-prem/quick-start/flexible-variables-for-flexible-environments.md

 id: flexible-variables-for-flexible-environments
 title: Using Variables for Environment Flexibility
 sidebar_label: Using Variables
-description: "In API Fortress, you do not have to be concerned with organizing variables in a hierarchy from global to local."
+description: 'In API Fortress, you do not have to be concerned with organizing variables in a hierarchy from global to local.'
 ---

 <head>
   <meta name="robots" content="noindex" />
 </head>

->**Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
+> **Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
 To view documentation for the new SaaS version of API Fortress &#8212; now known as Sauce Labs API Testing and Monitoring (with Sauce Connect tunnels) &#8212; see [API Testing on the Sauce Labs Cloud](/api-testing/).

 import useBaseUrl from '@docusaurus/useBaseUrl';